microsoft/genaiscript/docs/src/content/docs/reference/scripts/parsers.md

 ## TOML

 The `parsers.TOML` function parses for the [TOML format](https://toml.io/).
-YAML is more friendly to the LLM tokenizer than JSON.
-YAML is commonly used in configuration files.
+TOML is more friendly to the LLM tokenizer than JSON.
+TOML is commonly used in configuration files.

 ```toml